MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/create-ad-hoc-advance-sales.md

 ---
-title: Creating an ad hoc advance on a contract - lite
+title: Creating an ad hoc advance on a contract
 description: This topic provides information about creating an advance on a contract as needed.
 author: rumant
 manager: Annbe